Incompatible measurements in quantum information science: Further topics and applications

 for all states $\varrho$.
 If $O\ne 0$ then one gets nontrivial information on the measurement probabilities $\text{tr}[\varrho A_a]$ and $\text{tr}[\varrho B_b]$ in each state $\varrho$ for which the probability $\text{tr}[\varrho O]$ of the two-outcome measurement $\{O,\openone-O\}$ is not zero.
 Hence, the minimal requirement for complementarity is that Eq.~\eqref{comple} yields $O=0$ for all $a$ and $b$.

 Clearly, complementary POVMs are incompatible since, for jointly measurable POVMs $\{A_a\}$ and $\{B_b\}$ with a joint POVM $\{M_{ab}\}$, Eq.~(\ref{comple}) holds for $O=M_{ab}$, which is non-zero for some $a$ and $b$.
-Furthermore, the PVMs $A_a=|{\psi_a}\rangle\langle{\psi_a}|$ and $B_b=|{\varphi_b}\rangle\langle{\varphi_b}|$ related to mutually unbiased bases are complementary.
-However, it is easy to see in the qubit case that an arbitrarily small amount of white noise destroys complementarity in the above sense, but not in the sense defined by \citet{saha20}.
+Furthermore, the PVMs $A_a=|{\psi_a}\rangle\langle{\psi_a}|$ and $B_b=|{\varphi_b}\rangle\langle{\varphi_b}|$ related to mutually unbiased bases satisfy the minimal requirement.
+However, it is easy to see in the qubit case that after applying an arbitrarily small amount of white noise, the criterion is not fulfilled.
+Note that such measurements could still be complementary in the sense defined by \citet{saha20}.

-One can strengthen the notion of complementarity by writing the condition \eqref{comple} for general outcome sets $E$, $F$ with effects $A(E)=\sum_{a\in E}A_a$, $B(F)=\sum_{b\in F}B_b$ instead of only singletons $\{a\}$, $\{b\}$.
+One can pose stronger conditions on complementarity by writing the condition \eqref{comple} for general outcome sets $E$, $F$ with effects $A(E)=\sum_{a\in E}A_a$, $B(F)=\sum_{b\in F}B_b$ instead of only singletons $\{a\}$, $\{b\}$.
 Of course, we must assume that the sets are such that $A(E)\ne\openone\ne B(F)$.
 In this way, one gets many different definitions of complementarity related to different choices of the sets in Eq.~\eqref{comple}.
 Especially, this works also for continuous POVMs in infinite dimensions.
 For example, the following pairs of POVMs related to the harmonic oscillator are complementary in the traditional sense: position-momentum, position-energy, momentum-energy, number-phase, and energy-time (which is essentially the number-phase pair) \cite{kiukas19}. \